mirasrobert/LAMP-Cheatsheet/README.md

     sudo a2ensite laravel_example_app.conf
     ```

-    - Disable the default virtual host (if needed):
+    - Disable the default virtual host (if the ServerName in VHOST in your IP ADDRESS):
     ```bash
     sudo a2dissite 000-default.conf
     ```